Wisconsin: Progressive era and World Wars

 After La Follette died, his sons Philip and Robert Jr. took over the Wisconsin Republican Party, later founding the Wisconsin Progressive Party as a successor to their father's Progressive Party.
 It gained momentum in the mid-1930s with support from President Franklin D. Roosevelt and progressive Democrats, winning offices statewide and in Congress.
-The party declined after Philip, facing scandal and accusations of authoritarianism, lost reelection in 1938, to Julius P. Heil and left politics to serve in World War II.
-The National Progressives of America, an organization Philip had hoped would precede a national realignment, then faltered, and the Wisconsin Progressives eventually voted to dissolve.
+The party declined after Philip, facing scandal and accusations of authoritarianism, lost reelection in 1938 to Julius P. Heil and left politics to serve in World War II.
+The National Progressives of America, an organization Philip had hoped would precede a national realignment, then faltered.

+The last Progressive candidate elected governor of Wisconsin was Orland S. Loomis, in 1942.
+He died before taking office.
+The Wisconsin Supreme Court ruled that Republican Lieutenant Governor Walter S. Goodland would serve Loomis's term as governor.
+In 1946, the Wisconsin Progressives voted to dissolve and rejoin the Republican Party.